Quick answer

 January through March brings clear skies, lower humidity, and comfortable temperatures for walking the waterfront, exploring Casco Viejo, and watching ships pass through the Canal.
 During peak visitor season, book ahead.

-May through October brings afternoon rain, typically an hour or two after midday, although it can rain all day.
+May through October brings afternoon rain, typically an hour or two after midday, though occasional full days of rain can happen.
 The Canal is still impressive, the covered food halls and museums are unaffected, and the city is noticeably quieter.
 Plan outdoor sightseeing for mornings.

 Bocas del Toro